lowern1ght/Sharee/README.md

     `dotnet run`

+6. You can use curl or the sharee client [sharee-client](https://github.com/lowern1ght/sharee-client)

 ## Contribution to the project

 If you are interested in developing the Sharee project, you can contribute by creating new features, fixing bugs, or improving existing code.
 Just make a fork of the repository, make the necessary changes and send a pull request.